TIBCOSoftware/tci-flogo/readme.md

 ## Contributing
 If you want to build your own activities for Web Integrator please read the Wiki page on [Creating extensions for Web Integrator](https://github.com/TIBCOSoftware/tci/wiki).

-If you want to build projects and connectors for Business Studio, please follow the best practices for TIBCO ActiveMatrix BusinessWorks

 In order to have your project, connector or extension listed here, please follow the instructions below.
 * Fork this repo
 * Update the section you want to have your submission listed